IV1T3/IRNewsFetcher/Contributing.md

 - irnewsfetcher/argparser.py
   - Add the company as an argument to the argparser.
 - irnewsfetcher/pagedata.py
+  - create a new dictionary using the companies name as variable
+  - "ticker": enter the companies ticker symbol in lowercase letters
   - "rss": Set the boolean, whether you receive information through an RSS or not.
 However, RSS is currently not supported.
 Currently, this has to be always *False*.
   - "company_name": Add the full company name to be displayed.
   - "url_press": Add the main URL of the press releases.